401 AM CDT Tue Apr 23 2019 Expiration:

 This Hazardous Weather Outlook is for South-Central Texas..

-.DAY ONE...This Afternoon And Tonight.
+.DAY ONE...Today And Tonight.

 .DAYS TWO THROUGH SEVEN...Wednesday through Monday.